samastur/markos.gaivo.net/articles/content/privacy-policy.md

 No other information about you is stored on this website or shared with anyone.

-Pages of individual articles use service [Disqus](https://disqus.com) to provide comments.
-To learn more read [their privacy policy](https://help.disqus.com/terms-and-policies/disqus-privacy-policy).
-As it provides core functionality to this website it is not optional, but you can block it with little harm either in your browser settings or with a browser add-on like [uMatrix](https://github.com/gorhill/uMatrix).
+Pages of individual articles use self-hosted instance of [Isso](https://posativ.org/isso/) to provide comments.
+It stores a cookie in your browser only when you add a comment and it is used only for a limited time to allow you to edit a recently added comment.
+If you don’t need this functionality, then you can block all cookies from this domain in your browser.

-You can find my [contact information](http://markos.gaivo.net) on my homepage.
+If you have added a comment and would like to delete it, then please contact me.
+You can find my [contact information](https://markos.gaivo.net) on my homepage.
 Please use it if you find any problem with this document or have questions regarding privacy of your web visits.